 There are also a few more requirements stated for the Head of Quality Control [clause 2.9], which could be performed by the Head of Quality Assurance or even the Head of Quality.
 These include additional responsibility of any outsourced activity [2.9vii].
 This follows the recent (January 2013) update of Chapter 7 on Outsourced Activities, which previously just covered outsourced manufacturing and/or testing Chapter 7 Outsourced activities.

 There is also a requirement for the Head of Quality to participate in Management Review meetings [2.9xii] and being promoters of continual improvement.
 So QA people reading this – as I have said for many years, your job has changed.
 You are not just looking for compliance – but how improvements can be made too.
 Improvements to product quality, process performance and the whole system.

 There is also the need for suitable systems in place to ensure timely and effective communication and escalation of quality related issues to management.

 Finally in the chapter there is a new clause [2.23] on consultants.
 This is taken from USA GMP.
 If you use consultants (and most firms do) then you need a record of their training, education and experience.

 Training in the evolved role of Quality Assurance:

 The chapter certainly touches on an evolved role for Quality Assurance.
-If you would like to know more about on-line and classroom based courses that we offer for QA personnel and trainee QPs then please visit our website.
+SElect the links on this page to find out more about on-line and classroom based courses that we offer for QA personnel and trainee QPs.